fcamara7/GeneidTRAINerDocker/README.md

 ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

-## Below we briefly describe the command line options used to run geneidTRAINer in the context of the sample sequences provided as a test case:
+## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case:

 **1. -species** M.cingulata

-The mandatory command line parameter **-species** should have the name of the species being trained with the first letter of the Genus name and the species designation, with a dot and no spaces between genus letter and species name.
-In this case that would be "M.cingulata"
+The mandatory command line parameter **-species** should have the name of the species being trained with the **first letter** of the Genus name and the **species** designation, with **one dot and no spaces** between genus letter and species name.
+In this test case that would be "M.cingulata"

 **2. -gff** M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2